abhinav7693ngh/Domes.js/README.md

 * **getNodeValueWithID()**
     * **Parameter/s**
-        1. ID of the node of which we want corresponding value.
+        1. ID of the node of which you want the value.
     * **Returns**
         * An Object with **value** and **id** property.

-* **noOfNodes** - This is a property which gives us the number of how many nodes we have currently.
+* **noOfNodes** - This is a property which gives us the number of nodes we currently have.

 ---